araobp/sensor-network/README.md

 # Mini PLC with Microchip PIC16F1

 This is a project to develop mini PLC (Programmable Logic Controller) in a building-block manner.
+In this project, I use Android smart phone, PC or small router as mini PLC.

 ![compact2](./doc/compact2.png)